aspose-diagram/Aspose.Diagram-Documentation/chinese/pythonjava/developer-guide/converting/convert-visio-to-image/_index.zh.md

 type: docs
 weight: 20
 url: /zh/python-java/convert-visio-to-image/
 description: This topic show you how to convert Visio to various images formats using Aspose.Diagram for Python via Java.
-Convert Visio,VSD, VSS, VDW, VST, VSDX, VSSX, VSTX, VSDM, VSTM, VSSM to PNG, JPEG, BMP images with a几行代码。
+Convert Visio,VSD, VSS, VDW, VST, VSDX, VSSX, VSTX, VSDM, VSTM, VSSM to PNG, JPEG, BMP images with a few lines of code.
 ---
 ## **将图表导出为图像文件格式**
-本文介绍如何通过 Java 将 Microsoft Visio diagram 导出为使用 Aspose.Diagram for Python 的图像。
+This article explains how to export a Microsoft Visio diagram to an image using Aspose.Diagram for Python via Java.

-使用 Diagram 类的构造函数读取 diagram 文件，并使用 Save 方法将 diagram 导出为任何支持的图像格式。下图显示了一个即将保存为 PNG 格式的 VSD 文件。您也可以使用其他 diagram 格式（VSS、VSSX、VSSM、VDX、VST、VSTX、VSTM、VDX、VTX 或 VSX）。
+Use the Diagram class' constructor to read the diagram files and the Save method to export the diagram to any supported image format.The image below shows a VSD file about to be saved to PNG format.
+You can use other diagram formats (VSS, VSSX, VSSM, VDX, VST, VSTX, VSTM, VDX, VTX or VSX) as well.

 **[示例 VSD 文件。](ExportToImage.vsd)**